Harrison County Campus

 EMS Paramedic Program Policies

-- All Health Science students are required to submit to substance testing in accordance with the substance testing policy and procedures for the Health Sciences Division.
-The testing policy can be viewed by clicking here: Health Sciences Division Substance Testing Policy.
+- All School of Nursing and Health Professions students are required to submit to substance testing in accordance with the substance testing policy and procedures.
+The testing policy can be viewed by clicking here: School of Nursing and Health Professions Substance Testing Policy.

 - Upon admission to the Paramedic Program, students must maintain a 2.0 GPA on the required courses and complete each course with a C or better.